zrli03/zrli03.github.io/index.md

 # Welcome to my homepage 👋

 My name is Zirui Li, I am currently a third-year master's student at Beijing University of Post and Telecommunications.
 I am expected to receive my master's degree in 2026.
-My current research focuses primarily on Multi-Object Tracking (MOT), and my broader interests include 3D visual perception and multimodal perception.
+My current research focuses primarily on Multi-Object Tracking (MOT), and my broader interests include Temporal understanding with MLLM.

 --
 ## Publications